How Is AI Changing CRM?

 4. Addressing the Human Elements

 The barriers holding back selling are sometimes less obvious and don’t show up in any metrics report.
-Elements such as customer engagement, an individual rep’s work ethic, mood and the incremental productivity per rep are critical to know to gain a true picture of the state of the sales department.
+Elements such as customer engagement, an individual rep’s work ethic, mood and the incremental performance per rep are critical to know to gain a true picture of the state of the sales department.
 With AI, managers can understand how these “softer” elements affect the conditional probability of closing a given lead.

 By analyzing a variety of activities, AI can gauge the “team mood” and use it as a factor for decision-making.
 Sentiment Detection, a unique component of Cien’s AI engine, can analyze communications to determine the state of mind of individual reps and the sales team as a unit, adding a new dimension to the sales managers’ snapshot of the sales pipeline.

 CRM is a great tool, but it often fails to consider the softer side of sales management and the complexities of the sales process.
 With the aid of predictive models that take all factors into account, sales leaders gain a more precise picture of the state of their sales force and pipeline, which helps them and their reps understand where to focus their efforts for maximum results.
-This may help Sue with that sales productivity competition as well.
+This may help Sue with that sales performance competition as well.

 To learn more about the impact of Artificial Intelligence in sales, download Cien’s Global Study on the Future of Sales.